For Microsoft Corporation [MSFT], Analyst sees a rise to $400. What next?

 Microsoft Corp. on Thursday announced that Epic clients, starting with Mount Sinai Health System (Mount Sinai), one of New York City’s largest academic medical systems, can use Microsoft Azure Large Instances, a solution designed to achieve the scale needed to run the large Epic electronic health record (EHR) database — up to 50 million database accesses per second.
 Azure Large Instances leverages dedicated resources, which allows Mount Sinai and other Epic clients to scale beyond the previous limits of shared public cloud infrastructure solutions.

-It opened the trading session at $314.49, the shares rose to $318.38 and dropped to $311.5508, the range by which the price of stock traded the whole day.
-The daily chart for MSFT points out that the company has recorded 20.72% gains over the past six months.
-However, it is still -48.28% lower than its most recent low trading price.
+Microsoft Corporation stock has also gained 2.05% of its value over the past 7 days.
+However, MSFT stock has declined by -0.90% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 29.60% and gained 34.68% year-on date.

-If we look at the average trading volume of 28.19M shares, MSFT reached to a volume of 24360629 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for MSFT stock reached $2377.30 billion, with 7.43 billion shares outstanding and 7.43 billion shares in the current float.
+Compared to the average trading volume of 27.82M shares, MSFT reached a trading volume of 20917080 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for MSFT shares is $387.17 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on MSFT stock is a recommendation set at 1.80.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.